 Noise-Induced Hearing loss

-While hearing loss can be part of the aging process, studies have shown that exposure to as few as 90 decibels can lead to temporary or permanent hearing loss.
-But how loud is too loud?
-This application will give you an idea of how everyday situations such as meeting with friends in a café or going to a rock concert can affect your hearing.
+Do loud noises ever hurt your ears?
+From televisions and construction work to heavy traffic and a bustling restaurant filled with conversations, the world is indeed a noisy place.
+This constant exposure can contribute to hearing impairment.
+While hearing loss may be part of the aging process, studies indicate that even exposure to as few as 90 decibels can lead to noise-induced hearing loss, whether temporary or permanent.
+So, how loud is too loud?
+This application will help you understand how everyday situations, such as meeting friends in a café or attending a rock concert, can impact your hearing, and it also serves as a tool for those seeking tinnitus treatment.

 Copyright © 2025 Ear On Wheels - All Rights Reserved.